Bella0104/Noughts-and-Crosses-/README.md

  Add win/loss statistics tracking and reset option

 📌 Project Context
-This project was built outside of formal coursework as part of my personal development during Summer 2024.
+This project was built outside of formal coursework as part of my personal development during Winter 2023.
 It reflects my motivation to explore game development, AI logic, and Java UI design in my own time.

 ⭐ Thanks for checking out my project!
 Stay tuned for future updates as I expand this into a full-featured, GUI-based Java game with AI support.